Unicon/ccc-shib-split-authn/README.md

 ## Project layout
 IdP configuration files that are either added or changed to utilize the split authn support are located in `src/main/IDP_HOME`.
 The directory structure generally mirrors that of an installed IdP.

-This projet does include a few Java source files.
-Those can be found in `src/main/java`.
+This project includes a few Java source files.
+Those can be found in `src/main/java` and in `src/test/java`.

 This project utilizes Docker for testing (see `Testing` below).
 The test env configuration is in `src/test/docker-compose`.